oriolagobat/nixcfg/README.md

 - [ ] Document
 - [ ] Check on direnv
 - [ ] Check certificate management (security.pki)
-- [ ] Check how easy is to replace neovim with nix-vim
 - [ ] Configure git signing